I obviously knew that living with fibromyalgia included intense physical pain. But what I didn’t expect was that it would and could get worse!

 By 2012, I was unable to stand, walk, or sit for more than five minutes.
 When I attempted to do so, I would experience blinding migraines and/or my body would mimic stroke symptoms.
 I had had enough!Tweet

 That’s when I took control of my body and healthcare.
 Click here to read about five ways that I successfully combat pain from fibromyalgia and here for my full pain management plan.
-The improvement of pain and how this disease treats my body has changed for the better in the past seven years.
-I have actually had pain-free days, and fibromyalgia no longer controls my day to day life.
+I have good and bad days, but none are as bad as they were when I treated pain with pharmaceutical medications.

 What to expect